Elic05/Natural-world/README.md

 A number of 1018 will be created.

 # Seeds - Reward
-The first step 100 trees will be created and sold accompanied by a little seed which will generate a new tree in 30 days.
+The first trees will be created and sold accompanied by a little seed which will generate a new tree in 30 days.

 # Future Development
 For the future we want to develop the Step 2.0 of the project.